maxreiss123/GeneExpressionProgramming.jl/docs/src/index.md

 ## Research Foundation

-GeneExpressionProgramming.jl is based on cutting-edge research in symbolic regression and evolutionary computation.
+GeneExpressionProgramming.jl is based on research in symbolic regression and evolutionary computation.
 The package implements novel techniques for constraining genetic symbolic regression via semantic backpropagation, as described in:

 > Reissmann, M., Fang, Y., Ooi, A. S. H., & Sandberg, R. D. (2025).
 Constraining genetic symbolic regression via semantic backpropagation. *Genetic Programming and Evolvable Machines*, 26(1), 12.

 This research introduces innovative methods for ensuring that evolved expressions respect physical constraints and dimensional consistency, making the package particularly valuable for scientific applications.
+Moreover, the implementation builds on top of concepts explored and developed in:

+> Ferreira, C. (2001).
+Gene Expression Programming: a New Adaptive Algorithm for Solving Problems.
+Complex Systems, 13.

+> K. Deb, A. Pratap, S. Agarwal and T. Meyarivan, (2002) "A fast and elitist multiobjective genetic algorithm: NSGA-II," in IEEE Transactions on Evolutionary Computation, vol. 6, no. 2, pp. 182-197

+> Weatheritt, J., Sandberg, R. D. (2016)  A novel evolutionary algorithm applied to algebraic modifications of the RANS stress–strain relationship.
+Journal of Computational Physics, vol. 325, pp. 22-37

+> Waschkowski, F., Zhao, Y., Sandberg R. D., Klewicki J., (2022), Multi-objective CFD-driven development of coupled turbulence closure models.
+Journal of Computational Physics, vol. 452,

 ## Community and Support